 The song "All Star" by Smash Mouth, heard in the opening credits, was only placed in the film for test audiences until a new song could be found.
 But test audiences loved it, and the producers kept it in.
-When the producers decided to keep "All Star" they decided to let the band sing the last song in the movie, "I'm a Believer."
+When the producers decided to keep "All Star" they decided to let the band perform the last song in the movie, "I'm a Believer."

 The line "You're on your way to a smacked bottom." was improvised by Mike Myers after he got annoyed at one of the directors.
 He had also used this line a few years earlier, while playing his Austin Powers character in the popular music video of Madonna's song 'Beautiful Stranger'.